 Unless earlier terminated due to certain material breaches of the contract, or otherwise, the AffaMed Agreement will expire on a jurisdiction-by-jurisdiction basis until the latest to occur of expiration of the last valid claim under a licensed patent of PH94B in such jurisdiction, the expiration of regulatory exclusivity in such jurisdiction or ten years after the first commercial sale of PH94B in such jurisdiction.

 Note 12.
 Subsequent Events

-We have evaluated subsequent events through the date of this Report and have identified the following matters requiring disclosure:
+We have evaluated events subsequent to December 31, 2022 and through the date of this Report and have identified the following matter requiring disclosure: